Reviews You Can Rely On

 Bulky bindings

-If you love hiking on packed trails during winter, you should know that not all snowshoes are designed for backcountry trekking through deep snow.
+If you love hiking on packed trails during winter, know that not all snowshoes are designed for backcountry trekking through deep snow.
 The TSL Symbioz Hyperflex Elite is an ideal shoe for packed or groomed trails where deep, powdery snow is no issue.
 Thanks to the Elite's highly textured underside, which features eight curved stainless steel teeth and a large metal toe crampon, it provides premium traction.
-The snowshoe's unique binding system is also adjustable and comfortable for various winter footwear styles.
+Its unique binding system is also adjustable and comfortable for various styles of winter footwear.
 The highly flexible decking gives an ergonomic spring to your footfall, and the frame's curves match those of your feet, making it unmatched stride ergonomics.
-This shoe redefines comfortable walking stride in the snowshoe world.
+In the snowshoe world, this shoe redefines a comfortable walking stride.

 The Symbioz Elite is an excellent choice for icy or packed terrain.
 However, their unmatched walkability suffers in flotation.
 These snowshoes lack the decking to provide adequate floatation in deep powder, and they are heavy for their smaller profile.
 Their mid-range flotation performance shouldn't stop you from trying one of the most walker-friendly snowshoes on the market if you mainly plan to use them on recreational trails, such as the Atlas Range-MTN.
 Overall, the Symbioz Elite is a terrific choice for the adventurer who'd rather stay on the path than off it.